MercuryWorkshop/anuraOS/README.md

 Anura uses the features of a progressive-web-app to make its environment work fully offline, providing a virtual filesystem (synced with the linux emulator), a code editor, and a modular and extensible app system.
 You can even edit Anura's code live while inside of it!

 Anura shows as more of a proof-of-concept with what's possible on the modern web rather than an actual product.
 However, it proves useful in many actual cases and is a useful educational tool.

-## What can AnuraOS do?

--   Run linux GUI apps from a terminal
     ![](/assets/showcase1.gif)

 # Development